 For example, the cost of car insurance is going up.
 Car insurance varies a lot depending on where you live.
 Car insurance quotes in New Jersey are, on average, around $1,595 a year, and the national average is around $1,311 a year for perspective, but even in lower-cost states, the costs are on the rise.

-We’re going to break down what you should know as far as whether you should buy a car right now and what you can expect to pay.
+We’re going to break down what you should know about whether you should buy a car right now and what you can expect to pay.

 How Expensive Are Cars?